cloudinary/cld-migrate-assets-in-bulk/readme/plugins.md

 const myPlugin = pluginManager.getPlugin('my-awesome-plugin');
 const trace = await myPlugin.process_Async(options, csvRec, {/* custom opts */});
 ```
-Whatever you return will be stored in the migration log and eventually surface in the final report.
+Whatever you return will be stored in the migration log for troubleshooting purposes.

 ### 4. Handle errors deliberately
 Throwing inside `process_Async` marks the current record as **FAILED** and logs the error.
-Prefer custom error classes so they can be recognised in the calling code (see `cld-structured-metadata-mapper.js` for an example).
+Prefer custom error classes so they can be recognised in the calling code.

 ### 5. Test it
-Plugins live in the same repository, so you can write unit tests under any `*.test.js` name – the Plugin Manager automatically skips them.
+You can write unit tests under `*.test.js` name – the Plugin Manager automatically skips them.

----
-### Reference example
-`__plugins/cld-structured-metadata-mapper.js` demonstrates a fully-fledged plugin that:
-* boots by fetching structured-metadata definitions via the Cloudinary API
-* validates user-provided mapping configuration
-* translates labels to `external_id`s for single- and multi-select fields
-* returns a trace that ends up in the migration log

-Use it as a template when building your own plugin.